Woman with brown hairWoman with brown hair

 Researchers don’t understand exactly the mechanism that links iron absorption and hair loss, but they do recommend that an initial screening of iron levels could be helpful for hair loss patients.

-10. GRO Hair Serum Can Boost Apparent Density and Reduce Shedding
+10. GRO Hair Serum Reduce Signs of Shedding

 If all this reading about hair loss has you tearing your hair out, we’re here with an answer: investing in a hair serum that’s clinically proven to work.

-In a double-blind, in-vivo clinical study involving 40 subjects over 150 days, researchers found that regularly using VEGAMOUR’s best-selling serum increased the appearance of hair density by up to 52% in some subjects.
-In another double-bind, in-vivo clinical study involving 20 subjects over 150 days, they found that the serum was able to reduce shedding by up to 76% in some subjects.
-So if you’re suffering from hair loss, it’s worth giving VEGAMOUR a shot.
+In a double-blind, in-vivo clinical study involving 40 subjects over 150 days, researchers found that regularly using VEGAMOUR’s best-selling serum increased the appearance of hair density by up to 56%* and reduces signs of shedding by up to 85%*.

 GRO Hair Serum - 3-Pack